pvdz/preval/tests/cases/labels/continue/for_of2.md

 $( "c" );
 `````

+## Todos triggered

+- Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ('<crash[ <ref> is not function/iterable ]>')